How to Visit Dunedin on a Budget

 The answer: pretty darn easily.
 Many arrive in Dunedin after exploring the wallet-squeezing destinations of Queenstown, Wanaka, etc, etc, making Dunedin a welcome relief.
 There’s a ton to do in the harbour city that’s either affordable or free.
 Even walking around to admire the striking architecture established during the Otago Gold Rush is an activity in itself.
 What’s more, Dunedin is home to one of New Zealand’s most revered universities, meaning the cost of street eats and hostel accommodation is kept low; we budget travellers are not complaining!

-So, discover the fascinating museums, Scottish heritage and striking coastal landscapes of Dunedin, as well as find a place to stay, with this guide to Dunedin on a budget.
+So, discover the fascinating museums, Scottish heritage and striking coastal landscapes of Dunedin, as well as find a place to stay, with this travel guide to Dunedin on a budget.

 Budget Tips for Dunedin